 For mapping post-translational modifications (PTMs) of a specific protein, in-gel digestion of target protein coupled with LC-MS/MS is widely used.
 In this study, we sought to identify ubiquitination sites EYFP-CENP-A K124R using affinity purification-mass spectrometry (AP-MS) strategy.
-Therefore, the first key step is to obtain a large amount of ubiquitinated EYFP-CENP-A K124R protein with high purity using immunoprecipitation from EYFP-CENP-A K124R overexpressing cells, which could greatly facilitate the identification and confirmation of ubiquitination sites of EYFP-CENP-A K124R by LC-MS/MS. To reduce the interference of non-ubiquitinated EYFP-CENP-A K124R protein, Western blots of anti-GFP, anti-HA (Ub), anti-Ubiquitin (see Protocol [7.1.6]), and Coomassie blue staining (see Protocol [7.1.7]) were performed to precisely determine the position of ubiquitinated EYFP-CENP-A K124R on SDS-PAGE gel.
+Therefore, the first key step is to obtain a large amount of ubiquitinated EYFP-CENP-A K124R protein with high purity using immunoprecipitation from EYFP-CENP-A K124R overexpressing cells, which could greatly facilitate the identification and confirmation of ubiquitination sites of EYFP-CENP-A K124R by LC-MS/MS. To reduce the interference of non-ubiquitinated EYFP-CENP-A K124R protein, Western blots of anti-GFP, anti-HA (Ub), anti-Ubiquitin (see section [6.1.6]), and Coomassie blue staining (see section [6.1.7]) were performed to precisely determine the position of ubiquitinated EYFP-CENP-A K124R on SDS-PAGE gel.
 Lastly, only a minimized area of gel band containing ubiquitinated EYFP-CENP-A K124R was excised for in-gel digestion coupled with LC-MS/MS to get optimized results.
 When the dried peptides are reconstituted before operating LC-MS/MS, 3% (v/v) acetonitrile /2% (v/v) formic acid was used to help better solubility and recovery rate of peptides.
 Sometimes the database searching could result in PTMs which does not truly exist due to the approximate assignment algorithm of search engine.
 Thus, another critical step is to confirm EYFP-CENP-A K124R ubiquitination sites via manually reviewing MS/MS of ubiquitinated peptides with help of Software F (Table of Materials), which could eliminate “unreal” ubiquitination sites introduced by approximate assignment by database searching.
 In summary, this AP-MS strategy has established an efficient and robust pipeline for the identification of EYFP-CENP-A K124R ubiquitination sites with crucial biological significance.
 More importantly, this pipeline could also be widely extended to investigate the PTMs of various functional proteins.

 ACKNOWLEDGMENTS:

 We thank Chao-Jun Li at the Model Animal Research Center, Nanjing University for mass spectrometry analysis.
 We thank Yanmini Dalal, Tatsuo Fukagawa, and current researchers at the Model Animal Research Center, Nanjing University and Greehey Children’s Cancer Research Institute for their helpful discussion, experimental guidance, and reagents.
 We thank Don W. Cleveland, Daniele Fachinetti, Yanmini Dalal, Minh Bui, Gustavo W. Leone, John Thompson, Lawrence S. Kirschner, Amruta Ashtekar, Ben E. Black, Glennis A. Logsdon, Kenji Tago, and Dawn S. Chandler for their generous gifts of reagents.
-Y.N. was supported by Jiangsu Province ‘‘Double- First-Class’’ Construction Fund, Jiangsu Province Natural Science Fund (SBK2019021248), Jiangsu Province 16th Six Big Talent Peaks Fund, Jiangsu Province “Foreign Expert Hundred Talents Program” Fund (SBK2019010048), and National Natural Science Foundation in China (31970665).
-This study was supported by NCI grant R21 CA205659.
+Y.N. was supported by Jiangsu Province ‘‘Double- First-Class’’ Construction Fund, Jiangsu Province Natural Science Fund (SBK2019021248), Jiangsu Province 16th Six Big Talent Peaks Fund (TD-SWYY-001), Jiangsu Province “Foreign Expert Hundred Talents Program” Fund (SBK2019010048), and National Natural Science Foundation in China (31970665).
+This study was partly supported by NCI grant R21 CA205659.

 DISCLOSURES: